moehriegitt/vastringify/README.md

     va_vec16_vtab_ ## va_vec16_encode
     va_vec32_vtab_ ## va_vec32_encode

-For `FILE*` printinf, the default encoding is UTF-8, UTF-16BE, and UTF-32BE, depending on output character width.
+For `FILE*` output, the default encoding is UTF-8, UTF-16BE, and UTF-32BE, depending on output character width.
 The following #defines correspond to the encoding: